LeeFreer/hiring-engineers/answers.md

 Let's go over a few integrations I need to setup :smirk:

-### Databases
+### Delightful Databases

-But what if I want to monitor Databases?
+But what if we want to monitor Databases?
 I hear you saying out loud :bowtie:

 Funny you asked, that's EXACTLY what I needed to configure next...
 By the way, Datadog has well over 400 [supported integrations](https://docs.datadoghq.com/integrations/) and each integration has detailed instructions, I recommend you browse through and see what you can take advantage of